TareqJ1000/QPT_NN/README.md

 - startup_train runs train.py (this requests the use of multiple GPU nodes)
 - startup_datamash_simple runs datamash_simple.py (this requests the use of CPU nodes)

-It is possible to run multiple instances of the above process in parallel by configuring or adding the --array line in each script.
+It is possible to run multiple instances of the above process in parallel by configuring or adding the --array line in each script, then modifying the .yaml names with an integer at the end (assume base 0 numbering).

 # Data Analysis
 - The reconstruct_process.ipynb loads a neural network, loaded from the models folder, trained from our scheme to reconstruct select processes synthetically (loaded from theoretical_data folder) and with real experimental data (found in the experimental_data folder).